Striders History 1982-1993 by Roger Stevenson (founder member and club archivist)

 May 1987

-• John Rothwell now the club’s first Coaching Officer.
+• John Rothwell is now the club’s first Coaching Officer

 June 1987

-• After 18 months of planning following a suggestion by Mike Ingham and John Rothwell in 1985 the British Coast Relay Run +had finally got underway on the 9th of April.
-Whist the team were in the Applecross area in North West Scotland on the 21st of April, Club member Les Parkes age 41 tragically died.
-A devoted family man, with Norma his wife and 2 son’s, Glen & Neil.
+• After 18 months of planning following a suggestion by Mike Ingham and John Rothwell in 1985, the British Coast Relay Run had finally got under way on 9 April.
+Whist the team were in the Applecross area in North West Scotland on 21 April, club member Les Parkes tragically died aged 41.
+A devoted family man, with Norma his wife and two son’s, Glen and Neil.
 An all round friendly guy, much loved and respected, full of enthusiasm and encouragement.
-We remember his death with much sadness, a friend who left us with so many memories !!
-36 days of hard running, finishing on the 14th of May.
+We remember his death with much sadness, a friend who left us with so many memories!!
+36 days of hard running, finishing on the 14 May.

 British Coast Relay Run – 1987